astropy/astropy/docs/development/workflow/development_workflow.rst

 You cannot easily work on the development version of astropy in a python environment in which you also use the stable version.
 It can be done |emdash|
-but can only be done *succesfully* if you always remember whether the development version or stable version is the active one.
+but can only be done *successfully* if you always remember whether the development version or stable version is the active one.

 :ref:`virtual_envs` offer a better solution and take only a few minutes to set